tanyuan/tanyuan.github.io/bio.md

 <span class="note">Taipei, Taiwan</span>

 He is a human-computer interaction researcher focusing on novel interfaces.
-He likes to experiment new ways of physical interactions with the virtual world, such as using [spatial sensors](/projects/wayout), [robotic arms](/projects/stylus),  [electrical muscle stimulation](/projects/emsairguitar) and [pneumatic actuation](/projects/pupop).
-He believes that interfaces integrating digital information with body movement and haptic sensation will bring us total harmony between humans and technology.
+He believes that integrating haptic sensation and body movement with digital media seamlessly will bring us total harmony between humans and technologies.
+He likes to explore new ways of interactions with unconventional hardware, such as [using airbags as a new approach for haptics in virtual reality](/projects/pupop), [providing force feedback on tablets using robotic arms](/projects/stylus), and [enhancing air guitar experiences using electrical muscle stimulation](/projects/emsairguitar).

 He received his M.S. from the Graduate Institute of Networking and Multimedia (2018), National Taiwan University, and B.S. in Electrical Engineering (2016), National Taiwan University.
 He currently works as a research assistant at NTU IoX Center.